-40 Letter dated November 1861 from Thomas Hughes to W. Moorhouse, Superintendent of Canterbury, Session XX, No. 52, Return of Correspondence between Mr Thomas Hughes and the Provincial Government in reference to the Okains Bay Road, Archives New Zealand (copy provided by Jack Tregear to Heritage New Zealand in 2007, held in HNZPT file 12013-1499); Lyttelton Times, 27 Mar.
+41 Letter dated November 1861 from Thomas Hughes to W. Moorhouse, Superintendent of Canterbury, Session XX, No. 52, Return of Correspondence between Mr Thomas Hughes and the Provincial Government in reference to the Okains Bay Road, Archives New Zealand (copy provided by Jack Tregear to Heritage New Zealand in 2007, held in HNZPT file 12013-1499); Lyttelton Times, 27 Mar.
 1861, p.
 1 and 30 Jul.
 1862, p.
-1. 41 Helen M. Leach and Brent R. George, 'Where was the Pavitt Mill in Robinsons Bay?', 25 February 2012; the Pavitts may have ceased at the time that Hughes started up.42 Hughes may have taken over Pavitts mill.
-Uncertainties around land tenure and pre-emptive rights mean these matters remain unclear.43
+1. 42 Helen M. Leach and Brent R. George, 'Where was the Pavitt Mill in Robinsons Bay?', 25 February 2012; Hughes and Pavitt were milling at the same time at different mills, or at the same together, or the Pavitts may have ceased at the time that Hughes started up.43 Hughes may have taken over Pavitts mill.
+Uncertainties around land tenure and pre-emptive rights mean these matters remain unclear.44

 Figure 1.
-'Robinson's Bay, N.Z.', Theodore Octavius Hurt, 1868, Alexander Turnbull Library, Ref: E-501-f-007.
+'Robinson's Bay, N.Z.', Theodore Octavius Hurt, 1868, Alexander Turnbull Library, Ref: E-501f-007.
 Watercolour from Theodore Octavius Hurt's New Zealand views sketchbook.
-Thomas Jackson Hughes was a colourful character, having been deported from England to New South Wales, Australia as a convict in 1929.44 He was released in 1835 and married Mary Ann Barton that year, and the following year he was pardoned.45 In 1840 Hughes and his wife moved to Petone, New Zealand and he became active in building roads and bridges in the wider Wellington area.46 In the late 1840s he came to Lyttelton and was involved in early Canterbury construction projects for the Canterbury Association.
-He also became active in the Akaroa area in the early 1850s and, amongst his many activities, had built and ran 42 Akaroa Mail and Banks Peninsula Advertiser, 19 Nov.
+Thomas Jackson Hughes was a colourful character, having been deported from England to New South Wales, Australia as a convict in 1829.45 He was released in 1835 and married Mary Ann Barton that year, and the following year he was pardoned.46 In 1840 Hughes and his wife moved to Petone, New Zealand and he became active in building roads and bridges in the wider Wellington area.47 In the late 1840s he came to Lyttelton and was involved in early Canterbury construction projects for the Canterbury Association.
+He also became active 43 Akaroa Mail and Banks Peninsula Advertiser, 19 Nov.
 1889, p. and 21 May 1937, p.
-4. 43 Helen Leach and Brent George, 'Uncertain Boundaries in a Canterbury Rural Section of the 1850s' and 'Pre-emptive Rights and Wrongs', 10 November 2010.
-44 Research by Jack Tregear, including his unpublished typescript, 'The Makers of Early Christchurch Mid 1949 to late 1950, with special reference to Thomas Hughes also known as Thomas Jackson Hughes', 14 September 2010, HZNPT File 12013-1499.
-45 Research by Jack Tregear, including his unpublished typescript, 'The Makers of Early Christchurch Mid 1949 to late 1950, with special reference to Thomas Hughes also known as Thomas Jackson Hughes', 14 September 2010, HZNPT File 12013-1499. $^{^{\}rm 46}$ Research by Jack Tregear, held on HZNPT File 12013-1499.
+4. 44 Helen Leach and Brent George, 'Uncertain Boundaries in a Canterbury Rural Section of the 1850s' and 'Pre-emptive Rights and Wrongs', 10 November 2010.
+45 Research by Jack Tregear, including his unpublished typescripts, 'The Makers of Early Christchurch Mid 1949 to late 1950, with special reference to Thomas Hughes also known as Thomas Jackson Hughes', 14 September 2010, and 'Achieved but Unacclaimed: the incredible story of Thomas Jackson Hughes 1810-1865' circa 2010, HZNPT File 12013-1499.
+46 Research by Jack Tregear, including his unpublished typescript, 'The Makers of Early Christchurch Mid 1949 to late 1950, with special reference to Thomas Hughes also known as Thomas Jackson Hughes', 14 September 2010, HZNPT File 12013-1499.
+47 Research by Jack Tregear, held on HZNPT File 12013-1499.